 How to get there: From Hakone Yumoto station, take the Hakone Tozan Railway to Chokoku no Mori station (30-min ride).
 If coming from Gora, it is a 10- to 15-minute walk.

-If you’re a fan of The Little Prince by Antoine de Saint-Exupery, Hakone is the only place in the world that has a museum dedicated to the character.
+If you’re a fan of The Little Prince by Antoine de Saint-Exupery, Hakone has a museum wholly dedicated to the character.

 Housed within a European-themed garden with French architecture shrouded by nature, the interior exhibition celebrates the life of the author and his journey towards creating the character.
 English audio guides are available for rent (¥200).